freon4dsl/freon-ide/README.md

 - Install the Red Hat LSP plugin: [https://plugins.jetbrains.com/plugin/23257-lsp4ij](https://plugins.jetbrains.com/plugin/23257-lsp4ij)
   Open the settings for this plugin:

-- Goto WebStorm => Settings => Languages & Frameworks => Select Language Servers
+- Goto WebStorm => Settings => Languages & Frameworks => Language Servers.

-- Fill in the name: `freon`
+- Add a Language Server with the name: `freon`.

-- Under command fill with `node <path-to-freon-ide-directory>/freonLanguageServer.cjs --stdio`
+- Under 'Command' write `node <path-to-freon-ide-directory>/public/freonLanguageServer.cjs --stdio`.

-- Under the Mappings tab create mappings for *.ast, *.edit, *.type, *.valid and *.scope to langauge id `freon`
+- Under the Mappings tab select File name patterns, and create mappings for *.ast, *.edit, *.type, *.valid and *.scope with Language Id `freon`.

-- Save and done
+- Click OK.

 You can open the Language Servers tool window through the menu View => Tools Windows => Language Servers.
 Now the toolw wiondows opens and you can see the Freon language server.